When God’s people wanted a strongman to fight for them

 Right after Saul, God would show Israel what their true King would be like.
 David was a humble shepherd who, through his absolute trust in the Lord, became Israel’s deliverer and a type of his descendant, the Christ.

-Of course, David wasn’t perfect, and neither would any other king be.
-Not even Solomon, who ruled Israel at the height of its greatness.
+Of course, David wasn’t perfect, and neither would any other king be — not even Solomon, who ruled Israel at the height of its greatness.
 Throughout the books of Kings and Chronicles, there were good kings and bad kings.
 But any good the good kings did never lasted, which shows that you can’t really change society through human government.
 The people of Israel and Judah kept forsaking the Lord and serving other gods.
 The two kingdoms eventually were divided and, inevitably, conquered — first by the Assyrians, then the Babylonians; eventually and finally, the Romans.

 During that time, under the rule of Rome, Israel’s true King finally came and walked among them.